Nicollevrodriguez/Capstone/README.md

 # Capstone
 Appendix - Data Analysis For Capstone

-This repository contains the computational appendix for the capstone on narratives and storytelling.
+This repository contains the computational appendix for the Capstone's quantitative method.
 The Jupyter Notebook provides a transparent and reproducible analysis of the experiment I underwent to explore the impact of allegorical storytelling on emotional engagement.

 # Repository Content
 ## 1. Core Files